Reviews (1-25 of 25)

 If you are using a software or platform that does not integrate with Instapage it might be difficult to use the forms to pull in marketing information.
 You can still do this but it would probably need to all be done with Instapage and then uploaded to your marketing platform.

 - Quick, easy landing pages.

 - Horrendous cancellation policy.
 Virtually impossible to cancel.
 Customer service is inattentive and inflexible.
 Despite canceling within 30 days, as their refund policy states, I was billed for 2 months and was only able to get a refund via chargeback through my credit card company.

 Instapage Scorecard Summary

-According to the vendor, Instapage customers have created over a million landing pages at an average conversion rate of above 22%, and the company is helping 15,000 customers across 100 countries capture more value from their campaigns.
+With over two million landing pages at an average conversion rate of over 16%, the vendor boasts that leading brands across 100 countries are presently using Instapage to capture more value from their campaigns.

 Instapage Customer Size Distribution

 |Free Version||Paid Version|